naihloan/ramoneando/1-fieldnotes-patagonia-2019-01-gtranscribe/Jan10-Spaniards.md

  [16:25.8] HER: But you learn.
 And adapt.
 It's nice.
  [16:35.6] HIM: And being in the hostel, you can see people from all over the world and it's funny seeing these stuff.
 For example, with Japanese guys, they're more obsessed with these things, because they're really correct.
 They want things as they ask for them.
 Which is normal.
 But sometimes it's funny to see the interaction between a Japanese guy and a
  [17:05.9] maybe not only Argentinean, but a Colombian, or whatever and they are "No, no, no, relax man, there's no problem.
 It's half an hour late, doesn't matter".
 The Japanese is like crazy.
 It's funny.
  [17:25.0] HER: [x] will come from o'clock to half past.
 OK, which hour?
 No, this range.
 Which hour?
 I don't know.
 Wait here, and they will appear.
-[Arrrgh]. [x] We don't know ... our point of view of this, we see the other people from around the world interacting with Calafate annd Patagonia.
+[Arrrgh]. [x] We don't know ...
+Our point of view of this, we see the other people from around the world interacting with Calafate and Patagonia.
 It's nice.
  [17:58.5] HIM: And as we have also been here for Christmas, and New Year's Eve, everybody from the hostels are together, we all have dinner for all of us.
 People were invited to cook their own dishes, and share with everybody.
 It was really, really funny and really interesting to talk with an Israeli guy, talking with a Korean guy, and
  [18:31.8] sharing their points of view about everything.
 Or a French girl talking with Argentinian people.
 And then they all go partying.
 It was really nice.
  [18:49.9] Phil: So your guests, what do they come here for?
 What are the things that they do here?